Home Inventory Cashflow Pricing Support Book a Demo

 The floor tool your reporting stack doesn't include

-See OpsBrain on live data from a real franchise store — a 15-minute demo, no commitment.
+See OpsBrain on a live store — a 15-minute demo, no commitment.
 Keep your franchise's reporting; add the $99/month operations layer that runs the shift.